pcorey/pcorey.github.io/_posts/2016-07-17-meteors-nested-import-controversy.markdown

 ---
 layout: post
 title:  "Meteor's Nested Import Controversy"
-description: "Meteor has introduced Reify that allows the importing of modules within a nested code block.
+excerpt: "Meteor has introduced Reify that allows the importing of modules within a nested code block.
 Are we still writing Javascript?"
 author: "Pete Corey"
 date:   2016-07-17
 tags: ["Javascript", "Meteor"]